lambda-music/lambda-music/workspace/pulsar/readme-procs-api.md

 ### DESCRIPTION ###
 Welcome to Pulsar music sequencer!
 Pulsar music sequencer is a music sequencer which collaboratively works with a powerful computer language Lisp Scheme.
-And this frame itself is a powerful Lisp Scheme editor which is called KawaPad.
+And this frame itself is a powerful Lisp Scheme editor which is called Kawapad.
 In Lisp, all commands are surrounded with a pair of parentheses.
 You can easily execute one of those command by moving your cursor within the pair of parentheses and pressing CTRL+ENTER.